pdotsani/items-and-notes-api/README.md

 to the issue in question.

 ## Note to Prof
 We were working through some issues in version control and our commits got misaligned and permissions stopped working so Sabine was not able to commit/push the final changes to LoginForm.js and LoginForm.css which consisted of adding a title and font color.
 (Patrick committed those changes)

-Created by Patrick San Juan and Sabine Scott
-The url of the deployed app is: https://notes-and-items-fe.uc.r.appspot.com
+## Building the Project
+We met several times to discuss architecture, work on features and debug the application.
+Sabine made several adds to the backend and frontend, including adding a file to index the data so we could sort by date, and adding some style to the login page.
+Patrick created some of the foundational work with the controller, api, and frontend.
+There was much discussion on UI / UX that was mutually collaborative.

+Moving forward, Patrick will continue to work with his friend who is a Massage Therapist to make the app something he can use daily in his private practice.